-Companies: The current rate (i.e. for the 2019-2020 income year) for companies is 30%, except companies that have less than AU\$ 50 million of "aggregated turnover" (which includes the turnover of affiliated and connected entities) and derive no more than 80% of their income in passive forms are taxed at 27.5%.
+Companies: The income tax rate for companies is 30%, except that companies that have less than AU\$ 50 million of "aggregated turnover" (which includes the turnover of affiliated and connected entities) and derive no more than 80% of their income in passive forms are taxed at 26% in the 2020-2021 income year.
+This lower rate will be reduced to 25% for the 2021-2022 and future income years.